AmericanRedCross/GeoForce/Docs/icons-with-fontcustom.md

 You need to get the name of the sector exactly correct, so look at `Succubus/meta-data/sf-project-filter-checkboxes.json` This is only there after you're run the Succubus, so make sure you do that.

-You'll want to name your svg with the same name without spaces, &, and commas.
+You'll want to name your svg with the same name without spaces, parenthesis, &, and commas.

 Then, make sure you have `cd`ed into `GeoAngular/app/styles`.
 Then, execute: